MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 **Note:** You will likely want to check "Match All Occurrences" while using regular expressions.

-To use the Boost library instead of the standard library, check the `Use Boost library` option in the PowerToys settings.
-It enables extended features, like `lookbehind`, which are not supported by the standard library.
-Check the usage [here](https://www.boost.org/doc/libs/1_74_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html).
+To use the [Boost library](https://www.boost.org/doc/libs/1_74_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html) instead of the standard library, check the `Use Boost library` option in the PowerToys settings.
+It enables extended features, like `[lookbehind](https://www.boost.org/doc/libs/1_74_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html#boost_regex.syntax.perl_syntax.lookbehind)`, which are not supported by the standard library.

 ### Examples of regular expressions